Published January 28, 2021

 Accounting and Bookkeeping

-It would not be too much work to keep up with prepayments made by one or two renters.
-But when you are handling multiple properties without the help of a reputable Seattle property management company, it is easy to miss marking things down perfectly in your own records.
+It can create additional work to keep up with prepayments made by one or two renters.
+When handling multiple properties in a portfolio without the help of a reputable Seattle property management company, it is easy to miss marking things down perfectly in your own records.

 It Interferes With Any Property Resale Plans